Nabla Labs

 Does this rely on Generative AI for the simulations?

-No. While we leverage AI for optimizations, our core engine is based on high-fidelity physics.
-We simulate the mechanical interaction between fabric and body across diverse shapes and dynamic postures on your behalf, sending back corrected grading and clear diagnostic reports.
+No. While Nabla Labs uses AI for some optimisations, the core engine is based on high-fidelity physics.
+The engine simulates the mechanical interaction between fabric and body across diverse shapes and dynamic postures, and returns corrected grading and clear diagnostic reports.

 Categories